Non-Equilibrium Dynamics of Hard Spheres in the Fluid, Crystalline, and Glassy Regimes: Investigation of High-Density States Using the Causal Graph

 \section{Investigation of High-Density States Using the Causal Graph}

 As we demonstrated in Section \ref{sec:StructRel}, the configurations on the metastable branch exhibit a higher collision rate and hence pressure compared to those on the ground state branch at the same density.
 This enhanced collision rate must be a consequence of the spatial disorder in the metastable systems, and the causal graph allows us to see in detail why this is the case.
 In particular, recalling Fig. \ref{fig:CGFLC}, we can visualize, in space this time, the growth of some typical causal graph out-components for these simulations, see Figs. \ref{fig:LightConeGrowth} and \ref{fig:FLCSpheres}.
 These out-components allow one to visualize the ``causal influence'' of any given collision on the rest of the particles in the system, by progressively tracking all particles which are ``causally connected'' (through collisions) to the initial pair of spheres.
-Given enough time, collisions will propagate through the entire system, progressively ``infecting'' more spheres, and the out-component will contain all the particles; at this point, it does not provide any valuable information (apart from the total collision rate).
+Given enough time, collisions will propagate through the entire system, progressively ``infecting'' more spheres, and the out-component will contain all the particles; at this point, it does not provide any valuable information (apart from the total collision rate, which is asymptotically captured in the number of new nodes added to the causal graph per unit time).
 However, before this time, growth of the out-component reveals the spatial structure of the material by illuminating the network of near-contacts between spheres.
 (Recall that simultaneous collisions do not occur in EDMD in the absence of symmetry, so simultaneous contact of three or more spheres will never occur in one of these simulations.
 By ``near-contact'' we mean spheres which were previously in contact in the sense of having collided, and are therefore probably nearby in space.)
 Nevertheless, the spatial structures produced from growing a causal graph out-component from a given node/collision may serve as the starting point for constructing a finite-pressure analog of the contact networks extensively used in jamming studies of hard spheres, see, for example, \cite{donev2004jamming,van2009jamming,torquato2010jammed}.